Ricky0708/iCat.Libraries/iCat.Authorization/README.md

 The defination of privileges and permissions need to follow these rules.

-1. Permission needs to use bit wises value and set `Flags` attribute on the class.
+1. Use bitwise values to define permissions and apply the `Flags` attribute to the enum.
-2. Use the `Permission` attribute to specify the permissions of the privilege .
+2. Use the Permission attribute to assign specific privileges based on the defined permissions.

 ```C#
     using iCat.Authorization;